 Calcutta Connect is an organisation, founded in 2010 by past pupils of Coláiste Éanna CBS, a secondary school in South Dublin.
 Our committee is made up of previous participants in the school’s India Immersion Project which involved students from the school travelling to Calcutta to spend time volunteering with a number of projects in the city.
 Since 2002 our members have come across a number of educational projects in Calcutta in some of the most underprivileged parts of the city and we started Calcutta Connect with a view to providing assistance to some of these projects.

-In 2010 one of the first areas we saw an area in need of support was many of the older students who were in the latter stages of their secondary education but were having great difficulty in affording the ever escalating costs of their education.
-Many student’s families could not afford to cover the costs and the students were faced with the possibility of dropping out of school as a result, we decided to provide assistance to these pupils and cover the costs of their admission fees, books, copy books and stationary.
+In 2010 one of the first areas we saw in need of support was with many of the older students who were in the latter stages of their secondary education but were having great difficulty in affording the ever-escalating costs of their education.
+Many student’s families could not afford to cover the costs and the students were faced with the possibility of dropping out of school as a result, we decided to provide assistance to these pupils and cover the costs of their admission fees, books, copy books and stationery.
 This was our first programme which became known as our student support programme and it has become a cornerstone of our work in Calcutta where today we support the education of ninety students in the latter stages of their education.
 With the success of supporting older students we have seen a number of them progress to college to pursue higher studies and this year we will be funding nine students in third level education in Kolkata.

-The projects in the city that we had most exposure to in the years prior to 2010 were those started by Friends of Calcutta in some of the most marginalized slum communities in the city.
+The projects in the city that we had the most exposure to in the years prior to 2010 were those started by Friends of Calcutta in some of the most marginalized slum communities in the city.
 With our committee’s extensive experience volunteering in these centres we decided this would be our first area to provide assistance.
 Since 2013 we have been supporting Friends of Calcutta in the running of their project in Kolkata which is managed by local organisation Development Action Society.
 We are delighted to be one of the four funding partners for this project which supports the education of almost 800 children and young adults across four centres.